Published 01:18 IST, September 14th 2020

 Unrest continues in Belarus

 Lukashenko is scheduled to visit Russia amid growing demand for his resignation.
-As per reports, Belarusian President is set to leave for Russia on September 14 wherein he will hold talks with Russian President Vladimir Putin.
+As per reports, the Belarusian President is set to leave for Russia on September 14 wherein he will hold talks with Russian President Vladimir Putin.

 Advertisement